robertodoering/twitter_api/README.md

 * `Response` when the received response does not have a 2xx status code.
 Most responses include additional error information that can be parsed manually from the response's body.
-Check out the Twitter Developer documentation for the endpoint for possible error responses (Hyperlinked in the dart doc for each endpoint).
+Check out the Twitter Developer documentation of the endpoint for possible error responses (Hyperlinked in the dart doc for each endpoint).